AI Writing Evolution: From Basic Autocorrect to Smart Assistants

 Real-time collaboration features will allow AI to facilitate group writing projects.
 The assistant could synthesize inputs from multiple team members, maintain consistent voice and style, and even mediate disagreements about phrasing by offering compromise suggestions that satisfy everyone's goals.

-• Emotional intelligence in tone detection
+• Advanced emotional intelligence in tone detection and response generation

-• Cross-platform writing continuity
+• Seamless cross-platform writing continuity across all devices

-• Augmented reality writing interfaces
+• Augmented reality writing interfaces for spatial computing devices

-• Brain-computer interface integration
+• Early-stage brain-computer interface integration for thought-to-text

 Privacy and ethics will become even more important as AI writing tools become more powerful.
 Users will demand transparency about how their data is used, local processing options for sensitive content, and clear boundaries between AI assistance and AI authorship.
 The question "who wrote this?" will require nuanced answers.